 3. Enjoy What You Eat.

 If mealtimes don’t become enjoyable, you’ll quit.
 God meant food to be a blessing, not a battle.
 This is why fad diets only work short-term.
 They don’t produce a lifestyle we will embrace; they produce a strained habit we’ll keep up until we reach a certain number.
+If you can’t get everything you need from your diet, you can find the best multivitamins at buoyhealth.

 Don’t allow yourself to label certain foods as “bad.”
 In order to feel satisfied you will have to eat less of calorie dense foods, but that shouldn’t make them off limits.
 But learning contentment with a healthy portion is much more sustainable than banishing desired foods from your diet.
 Food rules lead to food splurges.